French Press Cold Brew Topped With Cold Foam is so delicious. Caffeinated, cold, and perfect for hot summer days.

 Once the brewing process is complete, it is time to strain the grinds.
 SLOWLY plunge.
 If you do it too quickly, the concentrate will become cloudy.

-A good place to start is 1 cup beans to 4 cups of water.
+A good place to start is 1 cup of beans to 4 cups of water.
 Depending on the coffee beans you choose, how long you steep, and how strong you like your finished coffee drink, there is lots of room to experiment here.

-Don’t worry, there is no WRONG way.
+Don’t worry, there is no wrong way.
 Let your taste buds guide you to making it just the way you like.

-You will quickly find the water to coffee ratio that works best for you.
+You will quickly find the water-to-coffee ratio that works best for you.
 The type of coffee you choose will make a difference in the strength of the concentrate.
 So will the amount of coffee you use.

 We used a nice dark espresso.
 You can experiment and find which coffee variety works best for you.
 Some people prefer a milder flavour so they don’t have to water it down as much.